esy/esy/docs/contributing.md

 [hello-reason](https://github.com/esy-ocaml/hello-reason) is an example project that uses `esy` to manage dependencies and works well with either of those editor plugins mentioned.
-Simply clone that project, `esy install`, then `esy build`, and then open a `.re` file in any of the supported editors/plugins mentioned.
+Simply clone that project, `esy`, and then open a `.re` file in any of the supported editors/plugins mentioned.

 ### Helping Out With Editor Integration